Mindgreppers/lifemaker_web/content/_index.md

 weight: -270
 ---

-## Heaven on Earth.
-Enlightened Human Family.
-Happiness and Auspiciousness in continuity.

-**A prosperous and happy family means prosperous and happy individuals, society and Earth.
-Happiness is the real pursuit behind all our pursuits.
-It is available right here for taking!
-No matter what the circumstances, you and your family can bring in the necessary change starting today!**
+## Happiness (in continuity)
+**is the ultimate desire behind all human desires.
+It comes from understanding and knowing Existence and Co-existence, and thus living accordingly.**

 > Lifemaker is a movement towards good, for every Human (family), and all Earth.

-## The intention
-- Prosperous, happy and enlightened human families, in justful co-existence.
-- Heaven on Earth
-- Benevolent Humanity
-- Auspiciousness as an unfading tradition of Humanity

-**First we understand Existence and Co-existence in an open frame**.
-Then, as an family integrated by the same understanding, we pool in our perspectives and resources, to protect and nurture our families, and grow together in abundance on Earth.
+As a growing family integrated by the same understanding, we are pooling in our perspectives and resources, to protect and nurture Humanity and Earth, and play together in abundance.

 ## A friendly Lifeline is here for you

 *You can ask us anything.
-And we shall together investigate.*
+And we shall together explore and investigate.*

 No matter what is your question, need or suggestion, we will love to hear from you.
 Reach out to us through [Lifeline service](/lifeline) today!
 Our forum will be up soon.